All Episodes

 I mean, the theories run the gamut.

-Uh Fox wanting to show everybody you're not in a tank for the Republicans.
+Fox wanting to show everybody they're not in a tank for the Republicans.

 I mean, there were any number of theories running around to explain that theory.

-So it's it's it's Anderson Cooper who's just out front here saying, sorry, we're not gonna do that.
+So it's Anderson Cooper who's just out front here saying, sorry, we're not going to do that.

-We're not gonna pit these people against each other.
+We're not going to pit these people against each other.

 Of course, never did expect that to happen.